What is Homoskedastic?

 Homoskedastic is the situation in a regression model in which the residual term for each observation is constant for all observations.
 It essentially means that as the value of the dependent variable changes, the error term does not vary much for each observation.

-However, when the residual term’s size differs across an independent variable’s values, it means that homoskedasticity’s been violated.
+However, when the residual term’s size differs across an independent variable’s values, it means that homoskedasticity has been violated.
 The condition is referred to as heteroskedastic, implying that each observation variance is different and may lead to inaccurate inferential statements.

 A regression model lacking homoskedasticity may need to add a predictor variable to explain the observations’ dispersion.
 Homoskedasticity can also be expressed differently in general linear models that all diagonals of a variance-covariance matrix ϵ must bear the same number.